-Holiday season is among us.
 This time of year tends to be fun, sometimes stressful, and often bad for the belly.
 From Thanksgiving to Christmas, the average American gains about 5 pounds.
 This is because one holiday usually includes several holiday parties.
+And each holiday party includes a lot of food and drinks.
 I typically go to two Thanksgiving dinners, and I know plenty of people who go to three or four.

-It would be nice if we could just throw away our diet for a day of eating, but unfortunately it never ends up being one day.
+It would be nice if we could just throw away our diet for a day of eating, but unfortunately it’s never just one day.
 Use my tips below to get through each holiday meal without overdoing it.

 Have a protein rich breakfast.
 Do NOT skip meals earlier in the day to “save the calories for later”.
 Eating a protein-filled meal before the party will keep you from overeating.
 It is much healthier to keep your calories evenly scattered throughout the day.
 So avoid the party binge by eating smart beforehand.